spassvogel/gilles-game/docs/thoughts.md

 - [ ] Examples:
     "arrow finder": When looting a body has a chance to find arrows "gloomy": will sometimes say depressing things
+    “"Life isn't fair and the universe is blind to our suffering”

+“Life is meaningless and without hope”
+“Love is nothing more than chemical reactions”
+“Please kill me and end my suffering”
+“Humanity is as cruel as it is shortsighted”
+“Do you ever find yourself wandering in the broken remnants of your own life” “There’s death all around us.
+Everywhere we look. ” “What is this sadness that pierces my heart?”

 #### 23/06/2019 HELP
 - [ ] Each screen should get a contexualized help window